vfadlan/fireporter/README.md

 ## ⚠️ Important Notes
 - Currently, supports only Indonesian Rupiah (IDR).
 Multi-currency support is planned.
-- Release only available for Windows 10, others will be added.
+- Release are available for `Windows x64`, `Linux x64`, and `MacOS (Apple Silicon)`.
+But only Windows version that has been tested.
-- Fireporter only reads data from Firefly III via API and formats it into a PDF.
+- - Fireporter only reads data from Firefly III via API and formats it into a PDF.
+- Tips: Store attachments as image instead of pdf for faster process.
+Fireporter will have to convert entire pages of PDF file to multiple image files before attaching it to generated report.

 ## 📄 Disclaimer
 Fireporter is provided "as is", without warranty of any kind.
 The developer is not responsible for any loss, damage, or errors caused by use of this application.
 Use at your own risk.